tlblanton/tlblanton/README.md

 - 👋 Hi, I’m @tlblanton
-- 👀 I’m interested in literary fiction, software development, and project management
+- 👀 I’m interested in literary fiction, product & brand strategy, software development, and project management.
-- 🌱 I’m currently learning French, Go, and all kinds of things
+- 🌱 I’m currently learning French, Go, and all kinds of things!
+Never not learning.

 <!---